denten-books/plain-text/main.md

 transformation not otherwise available to other forms of textuality.
-Loosely coupled to its material contexts, text can continue its relentless drive from matter to idea and into other matters as long as its passage is not hampered by regimes that prohibit further sharing, remixing, and remediation.
+Loosely coupled to its material contexts, text can continue its relentless drive from matter to idea and into other matters as long as its passage is not hampered by regimes that prohibit further sharing, remixing, and transmediation.
 I say nothing yet of the potential necessity of such regulation.
 Under certain conditions, in the name of privacy, security, or property rights, it may become necessary to flatten out and to treat text as more of an analog, media-bound modality of